rovmak/USKO/README.md

     I would use combination of negative and positive test cases. i would run functional and  UI tests.

-    I also used decision table technique for logicl relationship between the inputs.
-Gave out a combination of inputs to identify the test cases from the available desicion table
+    I also used decision table technique for logical relationship between the inputs.
+Gave out a combination of inputs to identify the test cases from the available decision table